 Play frequently when in distress.

-Lying to hide gaming activity.
+Lying to hide a gaming activity.

 Endangering or losing an important relationship, a job, or an educational or career opportunity because of gambling.